Property Compliance Certificates When Selling: Your Permits for the Hunt

 When do I need to have my compliance certificates ready?

 Certificates must be in place before the property can transfer at the Deeds Office.
-In practice, conveyancers request them once a sale is concluded and the suspensive conditions are met.
-However, obtaining them before listing is strongly advised.
-If a fault is found post-offer and remediation takes weeks, your buyer's bond approval may expire, their circumstances may change, or they may use the delay to renegotiate the purchase price.
-Sorting certificates before listing removes this risk entirely.
+In practice, conveyancers request them once the sale is concluded and the suspensive conditions are met, which is why many sellers only turn to them late.
+Obtaining them before you list is the stronger move.
+If a fault surfaces after the offer is signed and the remediation takes three or four weeks, several things can go wrong at once: the buyer's bond approval can lapse, their circumstances can change, or they can use the delay as a reason to renegotiate the price.
+A seller in that position has little room to push back, because the clock is already running against the transfer.
+Sorting the certificates before listing removes that risk entirely and turns a potential crisis into a line item you have already handled.
+It also means the price on your listing reflects a home that is ready to transfer the day the offer is signed.

 How long are compliance certificates valid?

-Electrical certificates of compliance do not have a fixed expiry date, but they become invalid if any alteration is made to the electrical installation after the certificate is issued.
-A new inspection is then required.
-Plumbing certificates vary by municipality, some require a fresh certificate for each sale regardless of when the previous one was issued.
-Gas and electric fence certificates follow similar rules: they're valid until the installation is altered.
-Confirm the current status of any existing certificates with your conveyancer before listing.
+Electrical certificates of compliance do not carry a fixed expiry date, but they become invalid the moment any alteration is made to the electrical installation after the certificate is issued, at which point a fresh inspection is required.
+Plumbing certificates vary by municipality: some require a new certificate for every sale, regardless of when the previous one was issued, while others accept a recent one.
+Gas and electric fence certificates follow a similar logic, remaining valid until the installation is changed, extended, or moved.
+This is why a certificate from a renovation two years ago may or may not still stand, depending on what was altered since.
+The safest approach is to treat any existing certificate as a starting point rather than a guarantee, and to confirm its current standing with your conveyancer before you list.
+If there is any doubt, a new inspection costs far less than a stalled transfer three weeks before the registration date.

 What happens if a compliance inspection fails?

 If an inspection reveals non-compliance, the inspector provides a snag list of the faults found.
-You arrange for a qualified contractor to carry out the repairs, and the inspector returns to verify the work before issuing the certificate.
-The cost and timeline depend on the severity of the faults.
-Minor issues, a single non-compliant socket or a geyser valve, can be resolved in a day or two.
-Significant issues such as rewiring or a full distribution board replacement take longer and cost more.
-Knowing this before listing gives you time to manage it without derailing a sale.
+You then arrange for a qualified contractor to carry out the repairs, and the inspector returns to verify the work before issuing the certificate.
+The cost and the timeline depend entirely on the severity of the faults.
+Minor issues, a single non-compliant socket or a geyser without a drip tray, can often be resolved in a day or two for a few hundred rand.
+Significant issues, such as rewiring a section of the house or replacing a full distribution board, can take weeks and run into thousands.
+The difference between finding this out before you list and finding it out after an offer is signed is the difference between a manageable task and a real threat to the sale.
+Book the inspection early, so a failed check becomes a scheduling note rather than a reason for your buyer to walk.

 Do I need a compliance certificate if I'm selling a property voetstoots?

 Yes.
-Selling voetstoots, as is, does not exempt a seller from the obligation to provide compliance certificates.
-Voetstoots refers to the condition of the property, not to the legal transfer requirements.
-Compliance certificates are a statutory requirement under South African law and the Deeds Office will not process a transfer without them, regardless of whether the sale was concluded voetstoots or with full warranties.
-Confirm with your conveyancer which certificates apply to your specific transaction.
+Selling voetstoots, meaning as is, does not release a seller from the obligation to provide compliance certificates.
+Voetstoots speaks to the physical condition of the property and the buyer's acceptance of visible defects; it has nothing to do with the statutory transfer requirements.
+Compliance certificates are required under South African law, and the Deeds Office will not process a transfer without the ones that apply, whether the sale was concluded voetstoots or with full warranties.
+A buyer who takes a home voetstoots still receives a property whose electrical, plumbing, gas, and other regulated installations have been certified safe, because that certification protects third parties, not only the buyer.
+So a voetstoots clause and a valid electrical certificate of compliance sit side by side in the same sale without contradiction.
+Confirm with your conveyancer which certificates your specific transaction needs, and arrange them on the same timeline you would for any other sale.

 Disclaimer: This blog is provided for general information only and does not constitute advice.
 For advice specific to your circumstances, please contact your closest Golden Homes.